 A short-term bond fund invests in bonds that mature in five years or less.
 The bonds can be issued by any entity including the U.S. government, companies, and corporations.
 You’ll need a brokerage account, with Ameritrade or ETRADE for example, to invest in these funds.

-These funds typically pay around 1% or less.
+These funds typically pay lower interest rates but potentially higher yields than money market funds.
 Given the extra hassle of going through a brokerage account coupled with interest rates that aren’t much better than a standard savings account, I’ve only included short-term bond funds as an available option, but it’s certainly not the best choice on this list.

 But if you insist!
 Short-term bond funds are best for the money you’ll need in one to two years.